jonburdon/thorin-and-company/readme.md

 In Terminal **python3 -m flask run** to run the app and serve

+### Rendering html
+Import the **render_template** function from Flask and use this to render files eg index.html Html files saved in templates folder for Flask conventions.

 ### Resources and reference / support used
 https://code.visualstudio.com/docs/python/tutorial-flask